ark-network/arkdev.info/blog/2023-12-14-liquidity-requirements.md

 - **Secure**: Ark is a secure solution that is built on top of the Bitcoin blockchain.

 :::tip
-It's recommended to read the [nomenclature](/docs/learn/nomenclature) first.
+It's recommended to read the [Key Concepts](/docs/learn/concepts) page first.
 :::

 ## Ark liquidity requirements